 Stepping On is a 7-week community-based workshop for adults 60 years and older that combines balance & strength exercises with home modification, a review of medications, community safety, vision and sleep.
 Research has found this program results in between a 31% and 50% reduction in falls.
 Workshop leaders work with physical therapists, pharmacists, community safety experts and vision specialists to provide expertise in areas that are proven to impact an individual’s risk of falling.
 Stepping On is a highly effective program because it uses the knowledge and experiences of each participant to help them recognize their risk of falling and empowers them to make changes to reduce their risk.

-FCNN staff, Jessica Drecktrah, RN, MN, MHA, FCN and Becky Afzali, are currently leading Stepping On workshops in Minneapolis at the Volunteers of America Southwest Senior Center and the Heritage Park YMCA.
+FCNN staff, Jessica Drecktrah, RN, MN, MHA, FCN and Becky Afzali, have lead two Stepping On workshops in Minneapolis at the Volunteers of America Southwest Senior Center and the Heritage Park YMCA.

 FCNN has met all 27 Accountability Standards of the Charities Review Council

 FCNN recently went through a review with the Charities Review Council, and we are glad to announce that FCNN meets all twenty-seven of the Council’s Accountability Standards and was awarded the “Meets Standards” seal.

 The Charity Review Council reviews nonprofit organizations in four areas: Public Disclosure, Governance, Financial Activity, and Fundraising.
 The review works to ensure that an organization’s operations, structure and policies meet widely accepted standards for accountability and transparency.
 The awarded “Meets Standards” seal shows our commitment to accountable and ethical practices.
 FCNN is now listed as a reviewed organization on the Council’s Smart Givers Network and the Smart Giver newsletter distributed to households, businesses and nonprofits.